-In general, all parties have spent little time developing intraparty democracy, and have focused instead on appealing to specific groups considered necessary to win elections.
+In general, all parties have spent little time developing intra-party democracy, and have focused instead on appealing to specific groups considered necessary to win elections.
 The younger generations have proved critical in this regard, as they are significantly less predictable in their political behavior.
 However, the younger generations are also much less inclined to go to the polls at all.
 Electoral turnout is in decline, but is still quite high compared with other European democracies.

 Age, education and to a lesser extent gender are critical in explaining electoral behavior in Austria.
 The SPÖ and ÖVP are the parties still preferred by older voters.
 The FPÖ is disproportionately supported by younger (especially male) voters without higher education, while the Greens are supported by younger voters with higher education.
+The success of a new party, the NEOS, in the 2013 general election and in the 2014 European elections have underlined the generation gap: The NEOS, which have a center-right pro-European agenda, are popular in particular among the younger electorate.

-The role of economic interest groups is still very strong in Austria: Significant associations include the Austrian Economic Chambers (Wirtschaftskammern) and the Federation of Austrian Industry (Die Industriellenvereinigung) for business and employers; the Austrian Trade Union Federation (Österreichischer Gewerkschaftsbund) and the Austrian Federal Chamber of Labor (Arbeiterkammern) for employees; and the Chamber of Agriculture (Landwirtschaftskammern) for farmers.
+Association Competence (Business) Score: 8 The role of economic interest groups is still very strong in Austria: Significant associations include the Austrian Economic Chambers (Wirtschaftskammern) and the Federation of Austrian Industry (Die Industriellenvereinigung) for business employers: the Austrian Trade Union (Österreichischer Gewerkschaftsbund) and the Austrian Federal Chamber of Labor (Arbeiterkammern) for employees; and the Chamber of Agriculture (Landwirtschaftskammern) for farmers.
 These groups' ability to shape politics may have been reduced as a result of Austria's integration into the European Union, but within domestic politics, their influence remains very strong.
 Though formally independent of political parties, the groups have various individual links to the parties, especially to the Social Democratic Party and the Austrian People's Party.
 Moreover, their influence is enhanced by their practice of acting in a coordinated, neocorporatist way through the socialpartnership network.